Qabel/qabel.github.io/Components-Drop.md

 Drop servers can optionally be limited to a certain circle of participants (company in-house, etc.).
 Access to those private drop servers is granted by using a shared secret for all clients.

-## Memory / Data Model for Drop

-A server contains all possible (possibly not manifested drop IDs.
-Each of these contain the single message as a FIFO ordered by the time of their arrival.

-The messages get managed separately by drop.